TrellixVulnTeam/swahilipython_SCMU/Doc/library/os.rst

 .. index:: single: . (dot); in pathnames
 .. data:: extsep

-   The character which separates the base filename from the extension; for example, the ``'.'`` in :file:`os.py`.
+   The character which separates the base filename kutoka the extension; for example, the ``'.'`` in :file:`os.py`.
 Also available via :mod:`os.path`.